jacobwb/hashover-wp-plugin/README.md

-# hashover-wp-plugin
+# WordPress plugin for HashOver Comments
-WordPress plugin for HashOver Comments
+Adds the HashOver comment system to each post.